Graham Geraghty: Association football

 Geraghty played association football with Kentstown Rovers.
 After scoring 1–2 in the 1994 Leinster Senior Football Championship final loss to Dublin, Manchester United manager Alex Ferguson (a spectator at Croke Park) namechecked Geraghty in an interview with Ger Canning on RTÉ Television.
 Ferguson remarked that he did not have his checkbook with him, but Arsenal were alerted and invited Geraghty for a trial.
 In his autobiography, Arsenal's England international player Paul Merson described Geraghty as "the fittest player I ever saw".
 Geraghty played two matches for Arsenal before returning home to resume his career with Meath.

 Managerial

-In November 2017, Graham was announced as the new Intermediate Football manager for Glen Emmets GFC in Tullyallen, Co.
-Louth.
+In November 2017, Graham was announced as the new Intermediate Football manager for Glen Emmets GFC in Tullyallen, County Louth.

 Political career

 In 2006, Geraghty was selected by the Fine Gael political party to contest the general election of 2007 in his home constituency of Meath West.
 However, he performed poorly in the election, obtaining only 1,284 first preference votes - the lowest of the three Fine Gael candidates standing - and was eliminated from the race after the fourth count.